opencord/cord/docs/quickstart.md

 [CloudLab](https://www.cloudlab.us).
 Sign up for an account using your organization's email address and choose "Join Existing Project"; for "Project Name" enter `cord-testdrive`.

-[*Note: CloudLab is supporting CORD as a courtesy.
+**NOTE:** *CloudLab is supporting CORD as a courtesy.
 It is expected that you will not use CloudLab resources for purposes other than evaluating CORD.
-If, after a week or two, you wish to continue using CloudLab to experiment with or develop CORD, then you must apply for your own separate CloudLab project.*]
+If, after a week or two, you wish to continue using CloudLab to experiment with or develop CORD, then you must apply for your own separate CloudLab project.*

 Once your account is approved, start an experiment using the `OnePC-Ubuntu14.04.4` profile on either the Wisconsin or Clemson cluster.
 This will provide you with a temporary target server